gau1991/gau1991.github.io/resume.md

 at <a style="color: #428bca" href="https://rtcamp.com">rtcamp.com</a><br>
 May 2014 – Present | Pune Area, India

-* Extensive experience as Linux (Ubuntu, Debian, Fedora, RHEL, CentOS, Backtrack) Server/System Administrator.
+* Working as Linux (Ubuntu, Debian) Server/System Administrator.
-* Expertise in Linux Server/System installation, configuration, administration, troubleshooting, monitoring and backup & recovery methodologies.
+* Working in Linux Server/System installation, configuration, administration, troubleshooting, monitoring and backup & recovery methodologies.
 * Working with various server softwares such as Nginx, PHP, MySQL, GIT
 * Setup and Deploy various build tools such as Jenkins and Travis-CI
-* Develope and Maintaine EasyEngine to automate WordPress setup in different types on Debian/Ubuntu based Linux Servers in Python and Shell Script.
+* Develop and Maintain EasyEngine to automate WordPress setup in different types on Debian/Ubuntu based Linux Servers in Python and Shell Script.
-* Build Nginx and PHP packages for Debian
+* Build Nginx and PHP packages for Debian and Ubuntu
 * Configure and setup various CMS such as WordPress, Discourse
 * Configure and Troubleshoot GIT and Gitlab